wolf/dotfiles/README.md

 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```

-Then launch `vim` ignoring the error (if I haven't gotten around to fixing it yet), and type `:PluginInstall`.
-There's a good progress indicator but expect the install to take several minutes.
+Then launch `vim` and type `:PluginInstall`.
+There's a good progress indicator but expect the install to take a couple of minutes.

 `emergency_vim/vimrc` is a file you can source while loading `vim` on a machine where you don't have all your special configuration files.
 E.g., `vim -u vimrc some-file.js`.